 Learn more about Affording Country Day.

 "I came to Country Day as a sophomore because my parents wanted to keep me safe from the war going on in my home country.
-They were able to pay full tuition my first two years, and I also work part-time to help.
-But this past year, the economic situation in Ukraine has become much worse.
-My family is deeply grateful for the support that the school has given us.
-I fell in love with Country Day and I'm extremely thankful to finish my senior year as a Buccaneer."
+They were able to pay full tuition my first two years, and I also worked part-time to help.
+My family is deeply grateful for the support that the school gave us.
+I fell in love with Country Day and I'm extremely thankful."